-version1

-I state that I have reac and understand the Attendance Philosophy of CCDS (pg.
-17 of Family Handbook) websites an I DO or d advertisements (p.28) I DO NOT give consent for my child(ren) to be used in photos/videos on school I DO or I DO NOT give permission for my contact information to be released to requesters.
-I understand that by denving permission.
-I will not be included in the school directory.
+I state that I have read and understand the Attendance Philosophy of CCDS (pg 16 of Family Handbook).

+IDO or IDO NOT give consent for my child(ren) to be used in photos/videos on school websites, advertisements and social media. (pg 33 of Family Handbook)

+IDO or IDO NOT give permission for my contact information to be released to requesters.
+I understand that by denying permission, I will not be included in the school directory.
-TABLE OF CONTENTS

-Welcome to Chico Country Day School 2

-I. Acknowledgement/Consent Page 3-4

-II.
-Overview of the Educational Program at CCDS 8

-Curriculum and Instruction

-Our Schoolwide Learner Outcomes

-Student Assessment 9

-III.
-School Information and Procedures 10

-School Schedule

-Arrival

-Dismissal

-IV.
-Family and Community Involvement at CCDS 11

-Back-to-School Night

-Exhibition Night

-Volunteering

-Fieldwork

-Visiting the School

-Notifications of Rights Under FERPA 12

-First Day Policy 15

-Emergency Information Card

-Who can my child go home with?
-16

-Leaving School During the Day
+Table of Contents

+Welcome to Chico Country Day School 2 I. Acknowledgement/Consent Page 3-4 II.
+Overview of the Educational Program at CCDS 7 Curriculum and Instruction Our Schoolwide Learner Outcomes Student Assessment III.
+School Information and Procedures 10 School Schedule Drop Off and Pick Up After School Program (ASP) IV.
+Family and Community Involvement at CCDS 12 Back-to-School Night Exhibition Night Volunteering Field Work Visiting the School Notifications of Rights Under FERPA First Day Policy Emergency Information Card Who can my child go home with?
+Leaving School During the Day Food and Nutrition Textbooks/School Materials Lost and Found Non-School Property Attendance Tardy Policy Independent Study Student Placement Policy Behavior at Chico Country Day School Life Skills Universal Expectations